Cape Cod's far-tip town

 Provincetown is strong because once you arrive, the town can do a lot of the work on foot instead of forcing another car-heavy beach pattern.

-Few New England towns have a signature outing as obvious and marketable as Provincetown's whale boats.
+Few New England towns have a standout outing as obvious as Provincetown's whale boats.

 The Cape tip landscape gives Provincetown a visual identity that feels bigger and wilder than a normal main-street beach town.